-Mother’s Day: The Women Who’ve Made Us What We Are Today
+To the Women Who’ve Made Us What We Are Today

 What’s one style tip from your mom that you still use to this day?

-The one thing she always insisted on was comfort.
+The one thing she always insisted on was ‘comfort’.
 Can you dance in those shoes?
 Can you sit comfortably in that?
-Come to think of it… her only style rule is seek comfort first!
+Come to think of it… her only style rule is to seek comfort first!
 “If you’re not comfortable you won’t wear it anyway, what’s the point?”
 I can hear the blunt comment which I really have adopted as a style tip of my own.
 I am so much more myself when I am comfortable.
 My mom has always been hesitant to push style tips or pointers.
 She is usually respectful of what look each individual loves and feels to represent them.
-“That is so you!” is always the statement for approval of a great outfit or piece. – Abbey Stimpson, Marketing
+“That is so you!” is always the statement for approval of a great outfit or piece. – Abbey Stimpson, Brand Manager

 The most important thing is to dress like yourself – whatever that is!
 When you feel comfortable you’re bound to feel good about your day.
-She really encouraged us kids to have a sense of individuality and just express ourselves no matter what that looked like. – Aimee Grane, Design
+She really encouraged us to have a sense of individuality and just express ourselves no matter what that looked like. – Aimee Grane, Design

 One style tip that I still use from my mom to this day is don’t leave the house looking like a mess.
 My mom instilled in me to always look put together before heading out.
 I just do it now with some extra flare. – Harpreet Dosanjh, Design